Web3.js JavaScript Library¶

 Web3

 library. - Create the Web3 provider and specify the RPC url.
-You can configure Web3.js to work with a Tanssi EVM appchain running in Tanssi's Dancebox TestNet, or your own Tanssi EVM appchain by simply changing the endpoint.
+You can configure Web3.js to work with a Tanssi EVM network running in Tanssi's Dancebox TestNet, or your own Tanssi EVM network by simply changing the endpoint.

 // 1.
 Import Web3